verge-io/docs/docs/ProductGuide/nasremotevolumes.md

 10. Optionally, ***Mount Options*** can be entered.
 This allows for advanced, optional NFS mount parameters; more information is available at: [https://linux.die.net/man/5/nfs](https://linux.die.net/man/5/nfs)
 11. Select the ***Read Only*** checkbox if the file system should be mounted as a read-only within the volume.
 12. Click **Submit** to save the settings and create the new remote volume.
 13. The dashboard for the new remote volume is displayed.
-If the remote NFS share was successfully mounted to the VergeIO system, the status will display Online; if the volume does not mount successfully, refer to the logs section at the bottom of the dashboard to view encountered errors for troubleshooting.
+If the remote NFS share was successfully mounted to the VeregOS system, the status will display Online; if the volume does not mount successfully, refer to the logs section at the bottom of the dashboard to view encountered errors for troubleshooting.

 > Files in the online volume can be viewed using the Browse option from the left menu. {.is-success}